reagrouptest/simple-sinatra-application/README.md

-# Application deployment and automation.

-## Why ansible?
-1. Low overhead- due to agentless model, Ansible reduces the overheads on the network by preventing the nodes from polling the controlling machine.
-2. Secure and consistent- Ansible only uses SSH and Python on the managed nodes.
-This ensures safety and security.
-Also, Ansible ensures consistent environments.
-3. Reliable- an Ansible playbook can be idempotent when written carefully.
-This prevents unexpected side-effects on the managed systems.
-4. Good performance- Ansible delivers flawless performance.
-Though it is very easy to set up yet it is a powerful tool for deploying software applications using SSH.

-## Application deployment.
+## Application and CI-CD environment provisioning.

-###Assumptions.
- 1. You have git bash installed in your local machine.

 Steps:

-1. You will need to login to the public linux box and pull the GIT repo(as mentioned in the email).
+1. You will need to login to the public linux box created by ec2.yml cloud formation.
-   To login- Open your git bash and login to the public server using the public ip.(You can get the public IP from AWS stack)
+   To login- Open your git bash and login to the public server using the public ip.(You can get the public IP from AWS ec2 instance service)

    ```
    ssh ec2-user@ip -i sinatra_key.pem
    ```
-   where ip=your public linux server ip and sinatra_key is the key created through aws console.
+   where ip=your public linux server ip and sinatra_key is the key created through aws console previously.

  2. Append your sinatra_key.pem to authorized_keys of ec2-user.
 This is not recommended in production servers.
     ```